CoderDojoPonceSprings/Events/README.md

 #### How to RSVP

-To help ensure privacy for our members, **parents** please sign up for your kids / students at [CoderDojo Ponce Springs August 27th RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/232827439/)!
+To help ensure privacy for our members, **parents** please sign up for your kids / students at [our current RSVP page](https://www.meetup.com/CoderDojoPonceSprings/events/235559331/)!
 There is no cost to sign up, you just have to join Meetup.com so that we can get a head count. **If downtown Atlanta is too far for you, see the bottom of this page for our offspring dojos in Georgia!**

 ### Mentors and other Volunteers: Background check authorization and expertise questionnaire